micahwoods/micahwoods.github.io/_posts/2018-08-10-soil-temperature-turf-hack.md

 tags: [soil, turfhacks, temperature]
 ---

 It's always a good idea to know what the soil temperature is.
-One can measure it, or one can be confident that the average daily soil temperature close to the surface (5 cm, or 2 inch, depth) is higher than the daily low temperature, and lower than the daily high temperature.
+One can measure it, or one can be confident that the average daily soil temperature close to the surface (5 cm, or 2 inch depth) is higher than the daily low temperature, and lower than the daily high temperature.

 ![2017 temperatures at Avondale, Pennsylvania](/img/soil_temperature_avondale.png)